Big Bertha

 "We never got to finish that talk we were having on New Year’s Eve."

-"And for that you had to bother Lenore?" she said.
+"And for that you had to bother Lenore?"

 "She didn’t seem to mind."